 MULTI-RACE DISCOUNT PACKAGES: New for 2016 we are offering multi-race discount packages that include the SPLENDID SPRINTER (any 2 or all 3 of our sprints) or the SPROLY (any 1 or 2 of our sprints + the Cranberry Olympic).
 If you register for the Cranberry Trifest Sprint and Olympic you will compete for the honor of being named the King or Queen of Cranberry Trifest.
 The King and Queen are the male and female with the fastest combined time from their participation in the sprint and olympic distance races.
 The more you race, the more you save!

 A portion of the proceeds from the Cranberry Trifest Sprint and Olympic will be donated to local community groups that will be supporting these events with volunteers.
 2015 beneficiaries included the Fairhaven High School After Prom Committee, the Freetown Youth Athletic Association, the Middleborough Demolay, Crew 23 and others.
 All proceeds from the Cranberry Trifest Kids Duathlon are donated to charity.
 The official beneficiary of the 2016 Kids' Duathlon has not yet been determined.

 Awards, Cash Prizes and Performance Awards

-Awards will be given to the top 3 male and female finishers in each age group as well as for the top 3 Athenas and Clydesdales.
-The top 3 male and females in the Aquabike (olympic race only) and all 3 members of the 1st place Mixed, Female and Male relay teams will also receive an award.
+Awards will be given to the top 3 male and female finishers in each age group as well as for the top 3 in the Athena, and Clydesdale categories.
+The top 3 male and females in the Splash & Dash (sprint only) and Aquabike (olympic race only) races and all 3 members of the 1st place Mixed, Female and Male relay teams will also receive an award.
 The kids duathlon is intended to be a fun event -- awards will not be distributed.

 USA Triathlon Membership: